The Adventures of a Rugby Coach - Cover

 Then Mitch did a speech before he and the other coaches left the room.

-The captain called us in and gave us a rousing speech, I had done a fair few in my time and it was nothing new to me.
+The captain called us in and gave us a rousing speech; I had done a fair few in my time, and it was nothing new to me.

-Then he led us out, the starters went on the pitch and the substitutes went to the bench.
-The referee blew his whistle and the lads got to work.
+Then he led us out, the starters went on the pitch, and the substitutes went to the bench.
+The referee blew his whistle, and the lads got to work.
 Most substitutes did not get on until the last twenty minutes unless there was an injury, so I was prepared for a long wait.

-We started well, our playmakers moved the ball around and kicked well and with ten minutes on the clock we were three points up, then a loose pass led to a breakaway try from the opposition winger that was converted so we were 7-3 down.
+We started well, our playmakers moved the ball around and kicked well and with ten minutes on the clock, we were three points up.
+Then a loose pass led to a breakaway try from the opposition winger that was converted, so we were 7-3 down.

 The referee soon put a stop to it and sent the teams back under their own posts as the medics worked on Big Dave Harris, our now broken number seven.
+Dave was a legend at the club, and we all knew if he went down, there was something seriously wrong.

-The assistant coach was in front of me, he looked up at the coach’s box and then said something into his microphone.
+The assistant coach was in front of me.
+He looked up at the coach’s box and then said something into his microphone.
 Then he shouted over to me.

-“Zak get stripped off and get warmed up son.”
+“Zak, get stripped off and get warmed up, son.”

-My head shook and I just nodded like an idiot, my tracksuit was off in seconds, and I was doing stretches and sit-ups.
+My head shook, and I just nodded like an idiot.
+My tracksuit was off in seconds, and I was doing stretches and sit-ups.
 The assistant coach sprayed dry spray on my hands to make ball handling easier and told me to put my gum shield in.
-It was something that I should have done automatically but nerves were kicking in, I think.
+It was something that I should have done automatically, but nerves were kicking in, I think.

-The referee gave us a free kick which Andy our fly-half kicked to touch well in the opposition’s half.
-At the same time, the fourth official sent me onto the pitch for my first professional rugby match and Big Dave was carried off on a stretcher.
+The referee gave us a free kick, which Andy, our fly-half, kicked to touch well in the opposition’s half.
+At the same time, the fourth official sent me onto the pitch for my first professional rugby match, and Big Dave was carried off on a stretcher.
 I shook his hand as he passed me, as is the tradition in rugby.

-To be fair I do not remember much about the rest of the game, I made a few tackles, won two-line outs, and made three decent runs.
+To be fair, I do not remember much about the rest of the game.
+I made a few tackles, won two-line outs, and made three decent runs.
 I know that because I watched the game on TV the next day.
-We won the game by 14 points and after eating a meal and having a beer with the opposition we got back on the couch and headed home, stopping for a few beers along the way.
+We won the game by 14 points, and after eating a meal and having a beer with the opposition, we got back on the couch and headed home, stopping for a few beers along the way.

 I woke on Sunday morning with a hangover.
-I read the online reviews of the game and I got a mention for my work ethic.
-Then I visited the club’s online forum and again I had some good feedback.
+I read the online reviews of the game, and I got a mention for my work ethic.
+Then I visited the club’s online forum, and again I had some good feedback.
 That was all well and good, but I was still not sure if I was back in the second team or training with the first team during the next week.

 A text from Mitch later that evening confirmed my status as a first teamer for another week.
-He told me to take Monday off unless I needed to see the medics but to report for first-team training on Tuesday.
+He told me to take Monday off unless I needed to see the medics, but to report for first-team training on Tuesday.
 That was followed by a text from one of the older lads at the club asking if I needed a lift to the training ground.
-I thought it was nice of him and it made me feel more like one of the boys.
+I thought it was nice of him, and it made me feel more like one of the boys.

 In the first five minutes, I made two big tackles and stripped the ball off one of their centres.
 The ball was sent out to the winger, and he made good ground.
-The lads formed a ruck over him, and the ball came out into the centres, I wrapped around and found myself running outside Miles, who was our number thirteen.
+The lads formed a ruck over him, and the ball came out into the centres.
+I wrapped around and found myself running outside Miles, who was our number thirteen.
 He passed me the ball as one of their centres tackled him.
 I dummied a pass, and the other opposition centre ran past me, leaving me with clear turf.
 I put the ball under my arm and ran for all I was worth.
 I could hear the sound of the chasers behind me.

 My breath was knocked out of me as one of their second rows hit me hard, but I did manage to pop the ball up to one of our wingers who galloped the last five yards and flopped over the try line.
 The crowd went wild.
 The conversion was kicked as my mates slapped me on the back and I took on water.

-The winger that had scored our try, a Welsh lad called Gethin Jones, thanked me and promised to buy me a beer after the game.
+The winger who had scored our try, a Welsh lad called Gethin Jones, thanked me and promised to buy me a beer after the game.
 We sat down and rehydrated as the coaches gave us orders for the second half.

 Mitch told us to look for space and to keep the ball in play.